-Valley Public Radio is a leading provider of news, music and entertainment content for California's San Joaquin Valley.
-The station operates two stations: KVPR, which features news/talk programming with NPR favorites like Morning Edition, 1A, and All Things Considered; and KVPR Classical, which broadcasts classical music 24/7.
+Valley Public Radio is a leading provider of news, music and entertainment content for California's San Joaquin Valley, and operates two stations: KVPR, which features news/talk programming with NPR favorites like Morning Edition, 1A, and All Things Considered; and KVPR Classical, which broadcasts classical music 24/7.
 Valley Public Radio serves the residents of Fresno, Kern, Kings, Madera, Merced, Mariposa and Tulare counties.
-KVPR broadcasts on FM 89.3 (Fresno) and FM 89.1 (Bakersfield), and KVPR Classical can be heard on FM 89.3 HD-2 in the Fresno area.
-Both stations can be heard online at KVPR.org, on the KVPR App, and on smart speakers and other connected devices.
+KVPR broadcasts on FM 89.3 (Fresno) and FM 89.1 (Bakersfield), and KVPR Classical can be heard on HD Radio on FM 89.3 HD-2 in Fresno and FM 89.1 HD-2 in Bakersfield.
+Both stations also stream online at KVPR.org, on the KVPR App, and on smart speakers and other connected devices.
 A KVPR broadcast coverage map is available here.

 Valley Public Radio was founded in 1975, and KVPR began broadcasting in 1978.
 KVPR is a community licensee, and is operated by White Ash Broadcasting.
 Valley Public Radio is a NPR member station.
 In addition to content from NPR, the BBC and American Public Media, KVPR also produces its own local news content and podcasts, winning multiple Golden Mike and Regional Edward.
 R. Murrow Awards.
 KVPR operates from a state-of-the-art 10,000 square foot broadcast center in Clovis, CA, which opened in 2016.

 "Expanding your world through voices and sounds that inform and inspire."